About LJ Earnest

 I have been fascinated with doing things better for a long time.
-Too many things are not fun, and I want to get through them fast, so that I can get on to things I enjoy.
-I also want to do them well, so I don’t have to do them over.
-This led naturally into studying productivity.
+Since I was a child, my goal was to get through my chores so that I could get back to what I was doing.
+I also wanted to do them well, because doing them over led to more time away from the fun.
+These attitudes led naturally into studying productivity.

-I am also a gadget geek, so I have looked at or used every gadget out there, including Handsprings, Palms, and the latest, an iPod Touch.
+I am also a gadget geek, so I have looked at or used every gadget out there, including Handsprings, Palms, an iPod Touch, and the latest, an iPhone 5.

 After I left college and began to juggle a household as well as a job, I began to seek out household productivity systems.
 My childhood fascination with Hints from Heloise led me through many different household management writers, including The Slob Sisters, Organized Home and Flylady.